wolfslender/Media-Usage-Checker/README.md

 # Media Usage Checker - WordPress Plugin

 ## Description
-Media Usage Checker is an advanced WordPress plugin that helps administrators identify and manage media files usage across their website.
-The plugin performs deep scanning of your media library and provides comprehensive tools for managing unused files.
+# Media Usage Checker

+A powerful and easy-to-use WordPress plugin that helps you identify and manage unused media files on your website.
+Save server space and improve your site's performance by removing unnecessary files.
-## Key Features

-### Media Detection
-- Complete media usage scanning in:
-  - Posts and Pages
   - WordPress Customizer
   - Page Builders (Elementor, WPBakery, etc.)
   - Widgets and Menus